Functions & NL Syntax

 convert_rate #

 Convert a rate to a different time unit.
 Use the 'per' keyword as a natural-language synonym: d per year is equivalent to convert_rate(d, year).
 Works with literal rates (5 MB/s per minute) and variables holding rates (r per hour).
-Supports all time units including sub-second: nanosecond (ns), microsecond (μs/us), millisecond (ms).
+The target period can also be a variable or duration literal: `p = 1 day; r per p` and `r per 1 day` both convert r to per-day.
+Supported units: second, minute, hour, day, week, month, quarter, year, and sub-second nanosecond (ns), microsecond (μs/us), millisecond (ms).

 - Syntax